csyviroy/aimbot_practice/README.md

-# aimbot using image processing and pyguiauto
+# aimbot using image processing and pyautogui